m-delem/simulate-questionnaire-data/README.md

 Questionnaire](https://onlinelibrary.wiley.com/doi/10.1002/acp.1473).

-`simulate_vviq` creates a data frame with a given number of subjects, simulating VVIQ scores and means for four groups defined in aphantasia literature (aphantasia, hypophantasia, typical imagery and hyperphantasia, see [Wright et al., 2024](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2024.1454107/full)).
+`simulate_vviq` creates a data frame with a given number of subjects, simulating VVIQ scores and mean scores for four groups defined in aphantasia literature (aphantasia, hypophantasia, typical imagery and hyperphantasia, see [Wright et al., 2024](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2024.1454107/full)).
 It can optionally simulate individual responses for all of the 16 items